mm-adt/mm-adt.github.io/model.md

 ---

 ## Projects
-The mm-ADT virtual machine (mm-ADT VM) is the foundational project that defines the necessary protocols and tooling for all other mm-ADT projects.
+The mm-ADT virtual machine (mm-ADT VM) is the founding project that is responsible for defining the protocols and tooling by which all other mm-ADT projects integrate.

 * Every mm-ADT project has a namespace of the form `xyz.mm-adt.org`.
-* Every mm-ADT project has its own GitHub repository.
+* Every mm-ADT project has an <a href="https://github.com/mm-adt">mm-ADT GitHub repository</a>.
 * Every mm-ADT project has a homepage with documentation.
 * Every mm-ADT project has a public and a private mailing list.
   * Public mailing lists are how creators support their users (thus, customers).